gaurabkcutk/readthedocs/docs/source/multiple-experiment.rst

 ----------------

 This graph shows the time distribution of the atmosphere component process.
-Following process time are displayed in the graph
+Following process time are displayed in the graph To view for specific experiments, click on labels on top of graph which will hide/show that data point.
+Use labels to filter further down to your interest.

 .. table::